MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/redirect-users-computers-containers.md

 ### Error messages that you receive if you redirect to an organizational unit that doesn't exist

-If you try to redirect the users or computer organizational unit to an organizational unit that doesn't exist, you may receive the following error messages:
+If you try to redirect the users or computer OU to an OU that doesn't exist, you may receive the following error messages:

 - Error message 1: